Instant Accessto State, County and Municipal Public Records

 Arizona Covenant Marriage Licenses

 Arizona is one of three states in the United States that permit covenant marriages.
-This type of marriage is not totally different from a conventional marriage.
-However, it requires different procedures for acquiring a marriage license and it grants couples additional options during divorce and separation proceedings.
+This type of marriage is not entirely different from a conventional marriage.
+However, it requires different procedures for acquiring a marriage license, and grants couples additional options during divorce and separation proceedings.
 Parties who wish to obtain a covenant marriage license are required to: